jesspurvis/xdesignTest/README.md

  on the side as I believe this would've made the list view too small and unreadable.

 Filter and sort buttons are disabled whilst the API is fetched.
-Reload data is always available.
+Reload data button is always available.

 ## Authors